Mathematical aspects and simulation of electron-electron scattering in graphene: Bipolar model

 \section{Bipolar model}

 As shown in \cite{ART:Brida}, the only allowed interband electron-electron scattering is when the two electrons are initially in different bands and the final states remain in different bands.
-In particular, carrier multiplication, that is a transition which creates an excess of charge in the conduction band, and Auger recombination, which decreases the charge in the conduction band, are transitions having zero measure in the phase space.
+In particular, carrier multiplication, that is a transition which creates an excess of charge in the conduction band, and Auger recombination, which decreases the charge in the conduction band, has zero measure in the phase space.

 To fix the ideas, without loss of generality let us suppose that $\mathbf{k}_1$ is in the conduction band (CB) while $\mathbf{k}_2$ is in the valence band (VB) and $\mathbf{k}'_1$ is in CB and $\mathbf{k}'_2$ is in VB.